Updated: 03-03-2026 at 12:30 PM

 Read More: Soil Health Card Policy: Better Agricultural Productivity And Sustainability For Indian Farmers

-Agriculture extension services are also carried out wherein site visits, advisory, and technical support are provided to the farmers.
+Agriculture extension services are also carried out, wherein site visits, advisory, and technical support are provided to the farmers.

 The central government monitors the states’ progress and ensures that an adequate supply of bio-fertilisers is maintained.

-States that reduce the use of chemical fertilisers secure additional funds which are further used for other agriculture-related projects such as improving infrastructure or granting subsidies.
+States that reduce the use of chemical fertilisers secure additional funds, which are further used for other agriculture-related projects, such as improving infrastructure or granting subsidies.

 Read More: Good News For Agripreneurs: Government To Launch AgriSURE Fund Soon